allencam/CapstoneOne_AccountingLedger/readme.md

             byAmountDebit(max,min);
         }
 ```
  These lines of code simplified the process of dealing with the idea of min/max when it comes to negative values.
+For
+searching by amounts for only debits, max is passed as min as a parameter in my byAmountDebit() method (and vice versa for min),
+allowing the same logic to be used (amount < max, amount > min)
 ## Notes

 ---